tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 A pub in Shepherd's Bush
 ------------------------

-..
+[NARRATOR]_

     Monday afternoon.
-..
-Justin has been working as a junior for Stiff Records.
-..
-He's just been fired.
-..
-Justin is carrying a Sony Pressman TC-D5.
+Just two hours ago, Stiff Records fired their most junior runner.
+He ran off with a Sony Pressman TC-D5 and is now in the Goldhawk Tavern, Shepherd's Bush.

 [BARMAN]_